 4 warrants to purchase issuer’s common stock

-The first three lines above should seem familiar.
-Like all other forms of debt, this example of mezzanine debt maintains a fixed par value, maturity (most are long-term), and coupon.
-It’s the last two lines that are unique.
+The first three lines should look familiar.
+Like other forms of debt, this mezzanine issue has a fixed par value, a maturity date (often long-term), and a coupon rate.
+The last two lines are the features that make it “mezzanine.”

-PIK stands for ‘payment-in-kind.’
-Instead of paying interest semi-annually in cash, PIK interest adds the “payable interest” to the loan’s principal.
-To illustrate this, let’s assume PIK interest is “paid” annually to the mezzanine debt holder.
+To illustrate, assume the PIK interest is added annually.
 After the first year, the security’s par value would increase to $1,040 ($1,000 x 4% PIK interest = $40 added to principal).
-Each subsequent year, the debt security’s principal rises by 4%.
-The investor “receives” this interest at maturity when the issuer must repay the loan’s face value.
-Don’t worry about the math for exam purposes, but the total principal paid at maturity in this example would be roughly $1,480.
+Each subsequent year, the principal increases by 4%.
+The investor receives this accumulated amount at maturity, when the issuer repays the face value.
+You don’t need to do this math for the exam, but the total principal paid at maturity in this example would be roughly $1,480.

-In addition to the coupon and PIK interest, this mezzanine debt example also includes warrants.
-If you recall from a previous chapter, warrants allow an investor to purchase common stock from the issuer at a fixed exercise price.
-When the warrant is issued initially, the exercise price is typically set at a premium to the stock’s current market value.
-For example, a warrant may allow an investor to purchase an issuer’s stock for $50 when its current market value is $40.
-This element gives the investor additional return if the company’s stock performs well.
+In addition to the coupon and PIK interest, this example includes warrants.
+As covered in a previous chapter, warrants allow an investor to purchase common stock from the issuer at a fixed exercise price.
+When a warrant is issued, the exercise price is typically set at a premium to the stock’s current market value.
+For example, a warrant may allow an investor to purchase stock for $50 when the current market value is $40.
+If the stock performs well, that feature can add to the investor’s total return.

-Mezzanine debt can be structured differently and doesn’t always resemble the above example.
-Some issues maintain varying coupons, offer conversion features instead of warrants, or exclude PIK interest (among many other variations).
-However, one thing is clear based on the name - this type of security sits between senior debt and equity on the priority scale if an issuer is forced to liquidate.
+Mezzanine debt can be structured in many ways and won’t always match the example above.
+Some issues have varying coupons, offer conversion features instead of warrants, or exclude PIK interest (among other variations).
+The defining idea is the same: mezzanine debt sits between senior debt and equity in liquidation priority.

 Sign up for free to take 12 quiz questions on this topic